james-and-emma/wedding-pages/_sections/reception.md

 The ceremony will be followed by a wedding reception at [Winterbourne Medieval Barn]({{- site.url -}}/location.html), which is a short drive from Zion Church.
 See our [location page]({{- site.url -}}/location.html) for more details.

 We will have a 3 course meal, followed by a ceilidh, and the reception will finish by 10pm.
-Please wear suitable shoes.
+Please be aware that the barn is a medieval building with uneven floors and no heating, so wear suitable footwear and clothing.
+There is parking on site so please don't park in the lane.

 ## Menu
 __Starter__